Mivasdotcom/assignment/README.md

 ### API Documentation

 The API documentation is managed through Postman.
-You can import the provided collection (Node Js.postman_collection.json) into Postman.
+You can import the provided collection (Assignment Node js.postman_collection) into Postman.
 It includes all requests for:

 User registration and login
+User object CRUD operations (admin only)

 Streaming object CRUD operations